jainnielyn/100-days-of-code/r2-log.md

 ### R1D5
 Hello RelativeLayout!
 I was able to get the play icon how I want it.
 I briefly thought of using RelativeLayout yesterday, but maybe there was another way without nesting another layout.

+To test setOnItemClickListener, I first tried to do the above (set it to play one audio no matter which item was clicked).
+After some trial and error yesterday and today, I was able to do it!

+Next up, setting each audio file to the correct word and playing the appropriate audio on item click.

 ### R1D6
 ### R1D7
 ### R1D8